AcademySoftwareFoundation/openqmc/README.md

 ## Developer workflow

 Beyond the library itself there are a range of tools and tests that make up the project as a whole.
-These are there to aid development and to give an element of analysis.
+These are there to aid development and to provide an element of analysis.
 These extra components also have more requirements and dependencies than the library alone.

 ### Installing LFS